Manly Wedding Band & Ring Care

 Our standard rings are water-resistant, not waterproof.
 Our jeweler has sealed the wood in with a durable jewelry resin, but try to remember not to swim or shower with it.
 Soap and water is fine to wash it, should you work up a good sweat outdoors.
 If the wood or antler inside gets wet, it will expand and ruin your ring.
 Obvious water damage to standard rings will void your one year “no hassle” warranty.

-Although we still don't recommend wearing this during your Ironman, our Founder's Line and Custom rings are still covered under your one year “no hassle” warranty.
+Although we still don't recommend wearing this during your Ironman, our Founder's Line and Custom rings are still covered under your FREE Lifetime “no hassle” warranty.
 We use a more premium sealant for these rings, so they can handle more, but we still don't recommend submerging them in water.
-So leave these at home when you hit the beach or the pool, but everyday wear, showering, cookings, etc, is all fine.
+Also avoid lifting heavy metal items and keep away from harsh chemicals.
+So leave these at home when you hit the gym, beach or the pool.
+Everyday showering, cooking, hand washing, etc is all safe.

 Wash with mild soap and water.
-These guys are SUPER tough, but they loose their luster in the presence of harsh chemicals (bleach, lysol, etc.) Also know that tile floors are tungsten’s kryptonite, so maybe take him off in the bedroom at night instead of the bathroom...Tungsten can be broken apart with vice grip pliers in an emergency.
+These guys are SUPER tough, but they lose their luster in the presence of harsh chemicals (bleach, Lysol, etc.) Also know that tile floors are tungsten’s kryptonite, so maybe take him off in the bedroom at night instead of the bathroom...Tungsten can be broken apart with vice grip pliers in an emergency.

 While you can totally just wash these with mild soap and water, we recommend a mild toothpaste and toothbrush.
-Stainless does NOT like Chlorine, so keep this guy out of the pool.
+Stainless does NOT like Chlorine OR Salt Water, so keep this guy out of the pool.

 Use mild soap and water to clean and a soft cloth to dry/polish.
 These guys are scratch resistant but not scratch proof.
 A professional buffing at a local jeweler will shine them back up.
 And then, of course, you can say you’re buff…or you have been buffed.